department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/dependents.md

 ---
 layout: page-breadcrumbs.html
-title: Apply for Disability Compensation for a Dependent
+title: Apply for Additional Disability Compensation for a Dependent
-display_title: Apply for Disability Compensation for a Dependent
+display_title: Disability Compensation for a Dependent
 description: Find out how to add a dependent family member to your VA disability compensation benefits so you can get a higher payment to help support your family.
 concurrence: Incomplete
 plainlanguage: Certified plain language 4.20.18